 All that’s left now is to bake them up and eat them up.
 Such a wonderful world we live in, isn’t it?

-These brownies are a chocolate lover’s dream, and a cinch to make for even the novice baker.
+This Chocolate Chip Brownie Recipe is a chocolate lover’s dream, and a cinch to make for even the novice baker.
 You can whip them up by hand in no time at all, they’re moist, chewy, and all the wonderful things chocolate connoisseur’s dreams are made of….but wait, there’s more.

 Now, if you wanted a the whole chi-bang of Anthony Kitchen dessert bar recipes, you could easily navigate to the Cookie Bar section of this site right now with just one tiny click.
 However, for my true chocolate lovers, stick around, and let’s take a little scroll.